Scream (Michael Jackson and Janet Jackson song): Impact and legacy

 After its release, "Scream" debuted at #5 on the Billboard Hot 100 chart.
 It became the first song in history to enter the Billboard Hot 100 chart from the Top 5 and broke a historical record.

-In 1995, Scream gained 11 MTV Video Music Award Nominations—more than any other music video—and won "Best Dance Video", "Best Choreography", and "Best Art Direction."
-Reacting to this, Jackson stated that he was "very honored", explaining that he had worked "very hard" and he was "very happy" with the reception up to that point.
+In 1995, Scream gained 11 MTV Video Music Award nominations—more than any other music video—including Best Video of the Year and won Best Dance Video, Best Choreography, and Best Art Direction.
+In reaction, Jackson stated that he was "very honored", explaining that he had worked "very hard" and was "very happy" with the reception up to that point.
 It was also given a Billboard Music Award for best Pop/Rock video.
 A year later, it won a Grammy for Best Music Video, Short Form; shortly afterward Guinness World Records listed it as the most expensive music video ever made at a cost of $7 million, although this was later refuted by the director.Guinness World Records 2006 In 2001, VH1 placed "Scream" at number nine on their list of the 100 greatest music videos.

-"Scream" was a creative influence on other music videos such as the 1999 release of the award-winning "No Scrubs" by TLC.
-This influence was also present on the 2008 release of "Shawty Get Loose" by Lil Mama and Chris Brown.
-Reacting to the comparisons made between the videos, Mama explained, "I feel honored, because that was one of the initial goals, and I feel that it was executed well."
-She adding that the emulation was intentional and that Brown was the only logical choice to step into Michael Jackson's role.
-Ciara and Nicki Minaj's music video for their single "I'm Out" was heavily influenced by the video by referencing the all-white scenery and attire.
-Tyga's 2018 released music video "Dip" featuring Nicki Minaj is also heavily influenced by the video.

-Despite being known as Scary Movie throughout its production, the 1996 film Scream, directed by Wes Craven, changed its name to Scream after Harvey Weinstein heard Jackson’s song on the radio.
+Despite being known as Scary Movie throughout its production, the 1996 film Scream, directed by Wes Craven, changed its name to Scream after Harvey Weinstein heard Jackson's song on the radio.